 Sugar Snap Peas

-Sugar snap peas look a lot like English peas, at first glance.
+Sugar snap peas (Pisum sativum var. marcrocarpon) look a lot like English peas, at first glance.
 However, the pods of sugar snaps are more cylindrical than the slightly curved English pea pod.
 They are a cross between English peas and snow peas.
-Like English peas, the seeds are allowed to plump up a bit.
-But the pods are crisp and edible, so they do not need to be shelled and are recipes like snow peas.
+As with English peas, the seeds are allowed to plump up a bit.
+However, the pods are crisp and edible, so they do not need to be shelled and are used in recipes in the same way as snow peas.

 Although not as nutritious as English peas, that edible pod adds some fiber to the mix.